CarlosLacerda92/odin-recipes/README.md

 First project from The Odin Project.

-Remember to come back here when the project is finished to summarize what the it is about.
+Remember to come back here when the project is finished to summarize what it is about.